Tejanikhil-MSR/Tejanikhil-MSR/Readme.md

 # Hey there! 👋 I'm Teja Nikhil

 Welcome to my GitHub!
 I'm a tech enthusiast and a passionate CS-AI researcher with a knack for unraveling AI breakthroughs and the nitty-gritty of modern systems — give me a new algorithm or a tool, and I’m hooked on understanding it inside out.
 My area of research involves optimization of distributed training on multi gpu cluster in a large scale specially on the LLM workloads.
 Here, you'll find my projects, experiments, and contributions to the open-source community.
+Refer my portfolio or reach out to me to know more about me.

 ---